 Gynecomastia is graded based on the degree of excess skin and breast tissue:

 - III: Moderate enlargement, skin excess

 - IV: Marked enlargement, skin excess What are treatment options for gynecomastia?

 Many men with gynecomastia seek surgical treatment from a board certified plastic surgeon because they are self conscious about their disproportionate breast size, embarrassed to remove their shirt in public or wear tighter fighting clothing, and want to increase their social confidence.

 The treatment approach to gynecomastia varies depending on the degree of excess fatty tissue, breast glandular tissue, and skin.
-In some cases, such as the 24 year old patient below treated by Dr. Forsberg, the excess tissue is primarily fatty, there is little to know skin excess, and complete correction can be obtained with liposuction alone.
+In some cases, such as the 24 year old patient below, the excess tissue is primarily fatty, there is little to know skin excess, and complete correction can be obtained with liposuction alone.

 In more extreme cases where skin excess is also a problem, various additional incisions that will be more visible may be necessary to achieve a satisfactory reduction in breast tissue and skin.
-Dr. Forsberg will review the options that are most appropriate during your consultation.
-Please click here to request an appointment with Dr. Forsberg.
+A surgeon will review the options that are most appropriate during your consultation.